ziggystar12/TRS-80/README.md

 ### Build Options

 There are several `DEFINE`'s that can be set in the code (very start) to enable certain features.
-By default the build will create a Version 1.3
+By default, the build will create a Version 1.3

 The base ROM version can be defined.
-* `#DEFINE VER12` - uncomment this the degrade from V1.3 to V1.2 of the ROM.
+* `#DEFINE VER12` - uncomment this to degrade from V1.3 to V1.2 of the ROM.
 * `#DEFINE EACA80` - uncomment to enable Dick Smith System-80 (EACA) hardware support.
   NOTE: While not mandatory you should also define `VER12` since the System-80 ROM was based on V1.2.
   V1.3 has not been formally tested, but assume should work, and opens ability to also specify `FREHDBT`